2021–22 Primera División de El Salvador

-The 2021–22 Primera División de El Salvador, also known as the Liga Pepsi, is the 23rd season and 45th and 46th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
-Alianza F.C. and C.D.
-FAS are the defending champions of both Apertura and Clausura tournaments respectively.
+The 2021–22 Primera División de El Salvador, also known as the Liga Pepsi, was the 23rd season and 45th and 46th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
+Alianza and FAS are the defending champions of both Apertura and Clausura tournaments respectively.
 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
-At the end of each half-season tournament, the top six teams in that tournament's regular season standings will take part in the playoffs.
+At the end of each half season tournament, the top six teams in that tournament's regular season standings will take part in the playoffs.

 The champions of Apertura or Clausura with the better aggregate record will qualify for the 2023 CONCACAF Champions League.
 The other champion, and the runner-up with the better aggregate record will qualify for the 2022 CONCACAF League.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF League.
 Should the final of both tournaments features the same two teams, the semi-finalist with the better aggregate record will qualify for CONCACAF League.